MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/getting-started-with-playFab-and-snowflake.md

 ### Cross-database querying

-So far these examples have used the **PlayFab_Shared** database directly - however, this database is *read only*.
+So far these examples have used the **playfab_shared** database directly - however, this database is *read only*.

 You cannot modify this database, or create temp tables, something you will need to do to improve performance.
-Therefore for any serious work, you should *create your own database*, and reference the **PlayFab_Shared** database with a fully qualified name.
+Therefore for any serious work, you should *create your own database*, and reference the **playfab_shared** database with a fully qualified name.

 That is, **PLAYFAB_SHARED.PLAYFAB_SHARED.PLAYFAB_ARCHIVE_SHARED**.

-**Snowflake** is perfectly capable of access tables across databases, you just have to *ask*.
+Snowflake is perfectly capable of access tables across databases, you just have to *ask*.

 ### Making schema with views

-As we've seen above, one of the *best* parts about **Snowflake** is its ability to parse JSON objects.
+As we've seen above, one of the *best* parts about Snowflake is its ability to parse JSON objects.
 But it is tiring (and error prone) to access the same values out of payloads with known schema.
 This is where views come in.

-Views are great here because they act like tables in traditional **SQL** databases, enforcing schema on the data.
+Views are great here because they act like tables in traditional SQL databases, enforcing schema on the data.
 But it's *way* easier to change a view than to migrate a table.

 For example, we can create a logins view, based on the PlayFab login event, since that event has a known schema.